Iran says it will soon break nuclear stockpile limit set in 2015

 Breaking News Emails

-TEHRAN, Iran — Iran said on Monday it would breach internationally agreed curbs on its stock of low-enriched uranium in 10 days, a move likely to strain already high tensions with Washington, but it added European nations still had time to save a landmark nuclear deal.
+TEHRAN, Iran — Iran said Monday that it would breach internationally agreed-upon curbs on its stock of low-enriched uranium in 10 days, a move likely to strain already high tensions with Washington, but it added that European nations still had time to save a landmark nuclear deal.

-"We have quadrupled the rate of enrichment and even increased it more recently, so that in 10 days it will bypass the 300 kg (661 pounds) limit," Iran's Atomic Energy Organization spokesman Behrouz Kamalvandi said on state TV.
+"We have quadrupled the rate of enrichment and even increased it more recently, so that in 10 days it will bypass the 300 kg (661 pounds) limit," Behrouz Kamalvandi, a spokesman for Iran's Atomic Energy Organization, said on state TV.

-The announcement indicated Iran's determination to break from the landmark 2015 accord, which has steadily unraveled since the Trump administration pulled America out of the deal last year and re-imposed tough economic sanctions on Iran, sending its economy into free-fall.
+The announcement indicated that Iran's determination to break from the landmark 2015 accord, which has steadily unraveled since the Trump administration pulled the United States out of the deal last year and re-imposed tough economic sanctions on Iran, sending its economy into free-fall.

-Kamalvandi, made the announcement during a press conference with local journalists at Iran's Arak heavy water facility that was carried live on Iranian state television.
+Kamalvandi made the announcement at a news conference with local journalists at Iran's Arak heavy water facility, which was carried live on state television.

-Tehran said in May it would reduce compliance with the nuclear pact it agreed with world powers in 2015, in protest at the United States’ decision to unilaterally pull out of the agreement and reimpose sanctions last year.
+Tehran said in May that it would reduce compliance with the nuclear pact, which it agreed to with world powers in 2015, in protest at the United States' decision to unilaterally pull out of the agreement and re-impose sanctions last year.

-The deal aimed to extend the amount of time it would theoretically take Iran to produce enough fissile material for an atomic bomb from several months to a minimum of one year.
+The deal aimed to extend the time it would theoretically take Iran to produce enough fissile material for an atomic bomb from several months to a minimum of one year.

 However, Kamalvandi added that European countries still had time to save a nuclear deal.